pfabrici/airhop/README.md

 # Apache Airflow and Apache Hop on Kubernetes with KubernetesExecutor

 Many Data Engineers recognize Apache Airflow as an ELT or data integration tool, but on its website it is declared as "... a platform created by the community to programmatically author, schedule and monitor workflows."
-Apache Hop is eventually a good extension to Airflow if you do not want to implement your ELT/ETL pipelines in a scripting language but with a graphical rapid development environment.
+Apache Hop is eventually a good extension to Airflow if you do not want to implement your ELT/ETL pipelines in a scripting language but instead with a graphical rapid development environment.

 This repo contains a sample configuration for using Apache Airflow as the scheduler of Apache Hop in a Kubernetes cluster using KubernetesExecutor.
 That means a separate POD is started in Kubernetes for each execution of a DAG.
-The PODs are shutdown when the process is finished, so the solution does not use many resources on the cluster.
-In the DAGs, a PythonOperator in combination with Pythons "subProcess" is used to start Apache Hop processes.
+The PODs are shut down when the process is finished, so the solution does not use many resources on the cluster.
+In the DAGs a PythonOperator in combination with Pythons "subprocess" is used to start Apache Hop processes.
 With the subprocess approach it is possible to see Apache Hop logs immediatly and in full length.
 Both, the Airflow DAG scripts and the HOP objects are fetched by the Airflow worker POD from git via git-sync when a POD is getting started.
 There are no HOP/DAG sources included in the container, which makes the solution re-usable for different projects.
 The official Airflow helm chart is used as the basis for this setup.
 For the addition of the Airflow Worker container, a hop package is downloaded from the hop website when building the image.